How to Start a Small Farm Business 2024

 A: The amount of land you need will depend on the specific farming activities you plan to undertake.
 For small-scale vegetable farming, you can start with as little as one acre of land.
 Livestock farming may require larger plots of land, depending on the number of animals you intend to raise.
 It’s important to assess your needs and choose land accordingly.

-BUSINESS IDEA: How to Start a Bracelet Business 2024
+BUSINESS IDEA: How to Start Your Own Consulting Business 2024

 Q: Do I need prior farming experience to start a small farm business?